 In 2013 the library launched the Library South Series, an offshoot of the San Diego lecture series.
-The event series has included discussion panels, workshops, and exhibits that inform the community and serve as an interdisciplinary, collaborative ecosystem for the School of Architecture in San Diego.
+Library South Series events include discussion panels, workshops, and exhibits dedicated to informing the community and serving as an interdisciplinary, collaborative ecosystem for the School of Architecture in San Diego.

 Focused career advising and support is provided within the School of Architecture.
 Our dedicated staff members share their knowledge of and insights to architectural practice and scholarships through workshops and individual assistance, including help with your professional resume, letter writing and interviewing skills, and portfolio development and/or work samples for inclusion with resume submissions.
 Services also include on-campus job fairs, an active job board, and consulting on the path to architectural licensure.
 Visit our Career Advising page.

 School of Architecture Careers

 We welcome you to experience a campus tour in order to envision yourself learning, growing, and working at our truly distinctive San Diego campus.
 Our tour experience provides the opportunity to converse with current students who guide the tours and offer their first-hand perspective on life at our intimate San Diego campus.